tekkerzzrubot/canvas-to-quizlet/README.md

 This project was started out of need, and served as a good exercise in parsing HTML with Regex (something I'm utilizing in a larger future project.)

+## This is an updated fork that has been fixed to work with canvas HTML files

 ## Usage
 You should begin with a completed Canvas quiz, where correct answers are marked: